CharlesSmith999/asset-portal/README.md

 - Lets a portal administrator change their password and log out.
 - Lets the administrator add family members, set a relationship, and tag individual assets for each member.
 - Gives each invited member a dashboard containing their own assets plus only the assets tagged for them.
 Members can add their own assets.
+- Lets owners edit records, complete an installment, and automatically advance recurring due dates.
+- Persists refreshed live prices for the asset owner, rather than keeping the new price only in the browser.

 ## Access model